 What is a Lasting Power of Attorney (LPA)?

-A lasting power of attorney is a legal document which allows a person (or persons) of your choice, to help you make decisions or actually make decisions on your behalf, when you have lost mental capacity or no longer wish to manage your own affairs.
+A lasting power of attorney is a legal document which allows a person (or persons) of your choice, to help you make decisions or actually make decisions on your behalf, if you lose mental capacity or no longer wish to manage your own affairs.

 The person(s) you appoint (known as attorneys) must have capacity themselves and are usually a close relative or trusted friend.

 Once a Lasting Power of Attorney has been registered with the Office of the Public Guardian it can be used as soon as needed.
 There are two types of LPA:-